 During the 15-minute drive to the shelter, I spotted many homeless people sleeping in the street and in tents.
 I could feel their suffering, but I was keen to know their stories and their perspective about home.
 The only opportunity for me and my fellow SUSI scholars was to have a tour and meet Ashley DePrato, a CASS shelter manager, to tell us more about this critical issue in the state of Arizona and how their shelter is tackling it.

-Founded over 35 years ago, CASS is the largest serving homeless emergency shelter provider in Arizona.
-As Ms. DePrato explained, the Vista Colina facility we visited is for families experiencing homelessness (CASS also operates a facility on the downtown Human Services Campus for single adults).
-The Vista Colina shelter is a 30-unit complex that includes apartments, a food pantry, playgrounds, educational space, computer labs which are all donated by individuals and donor organizations.
-The shelter has space for up to 36 families, but only 11 families currently live there due to ongoing renovations.
-CASS’s main goal is to provide families with a warm and safe environment.
-The shelter helps people transform their lives, get a roof over their head, a job, and an opportunity at a new life which is “tough work” as Ms. DePrato said.
+Founded over 35 years ago, CASS is the largest provider of homeless emergency shelter services in Arizona.
+As Ms. DePrato explained, the Vista Colina facility we visited is dedicated to families experiencing homelessness (CASS also operates a facility on the downtown Human Services Campus for single adults).
+The Vista Colina shelter is a 30-unit complex that includes apartments, a food pantry, playgrounds, educational space, and computer labs, all of which are donated by individuals and donor organizations.
+The shelter has space for up to 36 families, but currently, only 11 families reside there due to ongoing renovations.
+CASS’s primary goal is to offer families a warm and safe environment, helping them transform their lives by providing shelter, employment opportunities, and a chance at a new life, which, as Ms. DePrato noted, is ‘tough work.’
+Additionally, if you’re seeking someone to repair or install a CLT appliance, you can find more information about it on this website.

 During this visit we all had a chance to share our feeling about being away from home; it seems that we are all homesick.
 After spending a productive day understanding the burning problem of homelessness the day ended with more discussion and discourse about possible solutions accompanied with delicious pizza, which motivated us to continue thinking about this problem not only in the U.S. but across the world.